Bad Science (Goldacre book)

-Author

-Ben Michael Goldacre (born 20 May 1974) is a British physician, academic and author.
-Goldacre obtained a first-class honours degree in Medicine from Magdalen College, University of Oxford in 1995, before receiving a Master of Arts degree in Philosophy from King’s College London in 1997.
-He then undertook clinical training and passed the Member of the Royal College of Psychiatrists (MRCPsych) Part II examinations in 2005 to become a member of the Royal College of Psychiatrists.
-Goldacre worked as a Research Fellow in Epidemiology at the London School of Hygiene and Tropical Medicine before moving to the Nuffield Department of Primary Care Health Sciences, Centre for Evidence-based Medicine at the University of Oxford.
-In 2022 he was appointed director and the first Bennet Professor of Evidence-Based Medicine at the newly established Bennett Institute for Applied Data Science, University of Oxford.
-Goldacre is best known for his weekly column “Bad Science” in The Guardian form 2003 until 2011.
-He has also written four books: Bad Science (2008), Bad Pharma (2012), I Think You’ll Find It’s a Bit More Complicated Than That (2014), and Do Statins Work?: The Battle for Perfect Evidence-Based Medicine (2016).

 Synopsis

 Each chapter deals with a specific aspect of bad science, often to illustrate a wider point.
 For example, the chapter on homeopathy becomes the point where he explains the placebo effect, regression to the mean (that is, the natural cycle of the disease), placebo-controlled trials (including the need for randomisation and double blinding), meta-analyses like the Cochrane Collaboration and publication bias.

 Introduction

 Goldacre begins by highlighting that the substandard understanding of statistics and evidence-based medicine within our society leads to the misrepresentation of science within the media.
 Ultimately, constant bombardment from the media and advertising is detrimental and misleading public understanding of science.
 Throughout this book, Goldacre aims to provide knowledge of bad science practices to help readers differentiate the truth from the lies and form their own judgement of science.

 Chapter 1: "Matter"

 Goldacre recognised that the scientific knowledge of marketers and journalists is often rudimentary, relying on basic notions and ideas from GCSE-level science.
 Consequently, through basic reasoning errors, they have the power to misinterpret evidence and mislead public understanding.
 Throughout this chapter, Goldacre debunks pseudoscientific claims within the alternative medicine phenomenon of detoxification, using simple science experiments to demonstrate the basic principles of experimental design and analysis.
 With three examples Goldacre shows that theatre is a common feature of detox products and that detox itself has no scientific meaning but instead is a marketing innovation based on cultural rituals.